 Ecological Herbalism Series: Mondays January 22, 29, February 5, 12, 6pm to 8pm

 The Ecological Herbalism Series is a 4-part series of interdisciplinary classes that explores the relationships between people, plants, and the land.
 Taught from ecological, botanical, and geographical perspectives, the course aims to connect herbalists and nature lovers to the local surroundings by illuminating medicinal plants and the dynamics of the landscapes that make up central New Mexico.
 Each of the four classroom sessions will focus on a different region’s ecosystem(s) and the plants we find there including mesa country, the Chihuahua Desert, the riparian valley, and the mountains.
-Registration coming soon via the UNM website.
+Register via the UNM Continuing Education website.

 Good Medicine Confluence Classes: